iOverlander is a volunteer run, nonprofit project. Please consider a small donation to help cover our expenses. Learn more.

 iOverlander cannot verify if wild camping is permitted at this location.
 It is your responsibility to verify local laws or obtain consent before staying the night.

-It is only closed seasonally and Close to the entrance of mesa Verde national park, on a dirt road more then one spot for free with firering.
-In the park by the store are laundrys with coins, showers for free and fast wifi.
+It is only closed seasonally and close to the entrance of Mesa Verde National Park, on a dirt road, more than one spot for free with fire ring.
+In the park by the store is a laundrimat with coins, showers for free and fast wifi.

 From Hwy 160, get off at MC RD 34, then a few hundred meters, turn right at the first gravel road.
 Good secluded sites, a bit noisy from highway but it gets quiet after 9 pm.
 Some sites showed signs of overuse and garbage was left.
 One site looked like it had been used extensively by "travelers", with garbage bags left at the site.
 Lots of coyotes around.
 Note that showers and laundromat inside the NP are closed for the winter.